-Sweet, festive, boozy – does it get any better?
-I don’t think so!
-I’ve been itching to share these boozy little gems with you guys for weeks now.
-Homemade mint milanos filled with Baileys with a hint of mint chocolate, I can’t even take it!
-I’m just going to put it all out there and say these are definitely my “it” cookie of the holiday season.
+Sweet, festive, boozy - does it get any better?
+I don't think so!
+I've been itching to share these boozy little gems with you guys for weeks now.
+Homemade mint milanos filled with Baileys Irish cream, I can't even take it!
+I'm just going to put it all out there and say these are definitely my "it" cookie of the holiday season.

-Okay, I could go on and on right now about how yummy these cookies are – I mean there’s baileys in the dough!
+Okay, I could go on and on right now about how yummy these cookies are - I mean there's baileys in the dough!
 We could talk about how you need to make them, and how that pop from the peppermint ganache will brighten your day.
-Discuss how they make wonderful gifts – well, that is if they ever leave the house!
-Instead, I’m going to zip it and let you watch the video!
-Enjoy and I’ll see you tomorrow with a new dessert!
+Discuss how they make wonderful gifts - well, that is if they ever leave the house!
+Instead, I'm going to zip it and let you get to baking!

 - 1&1/2 cups sugar